durbont/PyChain/README.md

 Individual: contains user account information

+Miner: used to verify transactions, keep separate, more secure copies of the blockchain

 Market: contains users, some blockchain information -> facilitates transactions

 #How to Use

 In build_sample_market, create an origin block, an initial chain that takes the origin block, and a market, which takes both.
-Create at least 3 individuals, and use the market transaction function to facilitate trades between individuals.
+Create individuals, at least three miners, and use the market transaction function to facilitate trades between individuals.